Mission, Leadership & History

 Colleen Gribbin, MAT, CAGS

-Colleen Gribbin, Bay View Academy's first lay Principal, began her service on July 1, 1996.
+Colleen Gribbin, St. Mary Academy - Bay View’s first lay Principal, began her service on July 1, 1996.
 She was named Rhode Island's Principal of the Year for 2006-2007 by the Rhode Island Association of School Principals and was the first RI Catholic school Principal to be given this honor.
 The RIASP considered Colleen to be "one of the very best in her profession."

-Prior to coming to Bay View, she was the Principal at St. Margaret's school in East Providence and Associate Principal at Mercymount Country Day in Cumberland.
-She has also taught at St. Thomas Regional School in Providence.
+Prior to coming to Bay View, Colleen was the Principal at St. Margaret's school in East Providence and Associate Principal at Mercymount Country Day in Cumberland.
+She also taught at St. Thomas Regional School in Providence.

 Colleen received her bachelor's degree in elementary education from the University of Southern Maine and her master's in administration and Certificate of Advanced Graduate Studies (CAGS) in curriculum from Rhode Island College.

-Colleen, is responsible for moving the junior high into the current middle school concept, incorporating new, interdisciplinary curriculum and instituting grade level teams.
-Colleen has also enhanced the curriculum of the Upper School, doubling the number of Advanced Placement courses.
-She has instituted courses that focus on problem-solving and hands-on techniques, such as Conceptual Physics and the Math Resources Lab.
+Colleen is responsible for moving the former junior high into the current middle school concept, incorporating new, interdisciplinary curriculum and instituting grade level teams.
+She also enhanced the curriculum of the Upper School, doubling the number of Advanced Placement courses while also instituting courses that focus on problem-solving and hands-on techniques, such as Conceptual Physics and the Math Resources Lab.
 Her collaborative working style with teachers has encouraged them to be involved in developing new courses and upgrading existing curriculum, keeping Bay View on the cutting edge of curriculum and technology.

-Colleen has been a board member at Sophia Academy, a private all girls middle school in Providence serving 57 students grades 5-8, and a member of the education committee of RISE.
-She is currently serving her second term on the Network Board for the Sisters of Mercy of Secondary Education.
-She also currently serves on the board of the Rhode Island Interscholastic League.
+Colleen has been a board member at Sophia Academy, a private all girls middle school in Providence serving 57 students grades 5-8, and a member of the education committee of RISE (Rhode Islanders Sponsoring Education), an organization which “seeks to undo the intergenerational cycle of poverty, addiction and crime by investing in children of incarcerated parents.”
+She is currently serving her second term on the Network Board for the Sisters of Mercy of Secondary Education and is also currently serving on the board of the Rhode Island Interscholastic League.

-She has been involved with the Sisters of Mercy since 1986 and is a Mercy Associate.
+She has been involved with the Sisters of Mercy since 1986 and has been a Mercy Associate for the past 25 years.

 Emily Ann Gilcreast ‘99